Updating your pull requests

 H) [General info tab] Review status section

-Shows a list of the PRs requested reviewers, the review status of the PR, and also provides the ability to add/remove/re-request reviewers
+Shows a list of the PR's requested reviewers, the review status of the PR, and the ability to add/remove/re-request reviewers.

 I) Diff view

-The diff view is arguably one of the most important parts of the PR - here you're able to see the changes between the original state of the repository, and the new changes introduced by the PR.
 By default Graphite assumes a split view, where changes to the PR are shown on the right, in comparison to the base view on the left.
-If you're more comfortable with a unified view, you can adjust this in the ... menu on the header of the PR
+If you're more comfortable with a unified view, you can adjust this in the ... menu on the header of the PR.

 J) In-line comments

-Comments can be left on the diff in line by clicking/dragging on line numbers.
-These will surface in the timeline or threads view of the PR
+Leave comments on the diff in line by clicking and dragging on line numbers.
+These will surface in the timeline or threads view of the PR.

 K) Labels